Primary and secondary mental health care

 By 2020, mental health institutions must have one-third fewer beds than in 2008.
 Health insurers and providers are working together at regional level to achieve this target.

 Chronic Care Act (WLZ) covers long-stay residence in mental health institutions

 As of 1 January 2015, long-stay residence in mental health institutions is no longer covered by the Exceptional Medical Expenses Act.
-The first three years of a patient’s stay in a mental health institution are now .
+The first three years of a patient’s stay in a mental health institution are now covered by the Healthcare Insurance Act (ZVW).
 After that, the patient falls under the Chronic Care Act, provided they have a positive WLZ care needs assessment.